You are currently viewing Pros And Cons Of Hiring Independent Contractors vs Employees

 – Typically have strong independent working skills.

-– Controls time, location, and working method of employees.
+– Control over time, location, and working method of employees

 – Can provide upskilling opportunities

-Cons– They may not be available when you need them.
+Cons– May not be available when you need them

 – Businesses must pay taxes, salaries, insurance, etc.